matheoberger/Permasort/README.md

 The API accept only one string output json formatted : the vegetable's name.
 The API is insensitive to common name or scientifical name, you can ask both of it.

 ### Output
-JSON formatted string with the name of the vegetable, its exposure, family, water need, width, height and soil need and a :keycap_ten: score.
+JSON formatted string containing :

  * :sunflower: Vegetable name;
  * :low_brightness: Exposure